YSCHGroup/JBrix/README.md

 ### • Using Variables!

 It's extremely easy to use variables in JBrix.
 All you have to do is adding the variable "name" inside of "%%" and woalla!
 The variable will be replaced with it's representing value.<br>
 For example; You want your page to tell you the browsers width...
-Well, it's easy! add the %innerWidth% to the paragraph<br>
+Well, it's easy! add the %innerWidth% to the paragraph

 <p>This is your width: %innerWidth%!</p>
-*Becomes:*
+<em>Becomes:</em>
 <p>This is your width: 1920!</p>

 Using variables in JBrix is almost like PHP, the values are server sided.
 So the user can't see the %innerWidth% when inspecting the elements!